-Compass International School Doha only introduced the Award in 2015 but in the four years it has been running, it has gone from strength to strength.
+Compass International School Doha only introduced the Award in 2015 but in the few years it has been running, it has gone from strength to strength.
 Last year, 31 students received their Bronze Award and 11 received their Silver Award.

 In June 2018, 23 students and three members of staff travelled to Nepal for the Silver Adventurous Journey.

 In June 2019, students took part our first ever Gold Adventurous Journey to Dartmoor in the UK.